Senior

 (DCA)

-* "Diploma in Creative Arts (DCA)" has been graded as Level 3 within Hong Kong Qualification Framework by Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ).
-The registration number is 14/002987/L3, valid from 1/9/2014 to 31/8/2026.
+*Diploma in Creative Arts (DCA) has been assessed as a Level 3 qualification by the Hong Kong Council for Academic and Vocational Qualifications.
+Its registration number is 14/002987/L3, and the qualification is valid from 1st September 2014, to 31st August 2026.

 Creative Profession-oriented Program (CPOP)